You Want to Adopt

 Please Note:

-- If you express your interest in adopting the animal after the foster period is over (once you’ve given the animal back to PAWS), we cannot guarantee the pet will be available for you to adopt if other potential adopters have applied first.
+• If you express your interest in adopting the animal after the foster period is over (once you’ve given the animal back to PAWS), we cannot guarantee the adoption.

 A Friend, Neighbor or Family Member Wants to Adopt

-Unfortunately, we cannot put an animal on hold for adopters who are not pre-approved or do not have successful dog-to-dog introductions.
+Unfortunately, we cannot put an animal on hold for adopters.
 If your friend or family member is interested in adopting, please give us their contact information when you drop off the pet at the end of the foster period.
-Our foster team will then reach out to get their adoption application on file.
-Because we cannot place an adoption hold on any pets, please make sure they are ready to adopt when our staff reaches out.
+Our foster team can share your information with the adoption team.
+The next best step is to ensure you have an adoption application filled out.

 To Facilitate an Adoption: